DenOfEquity/forge2_flux_kontext/README.md

 In img2img, you need very high denoise to see effect so that probably isn't a good way to increase preservation of the original.
 Quick tests show that inpainting works well.

 Works with [BlockCache](https://github.com/DenOfEquity/sd-forge-blockcache).
 I've had good results with TeaCache, 3 uncached starting steps, 0.25 threshold, 1 max. consecutive uncached - reducing inference time by 40%.
 (I haven't tried to find an optimal speed/quality trade-off, so ~~don't carve those parameters into stone and start a religion based on them~~ do your own testing.)
 Ideal parameters will vary based on sampler, image size.

+Compatibility with FluxTools Canny/Depth LoRAs is 0/10 - generation will fail.
+I can increase this to 1/10 (maybe 1/100 would be more accurate) with a padding based hack which allows generation to proceed, but there is minimal following of the control image and significant quality degradation.
+Increasing LoRa strength to force following the control image has increasingly severe quality cost.